-Based on this comparison we can conclude that PlainID would be a better solution to use based on the number of features and functionalities, the complexity of implementation and scaling and the criteria for a Zero Trust architecture.
+Based on this comparison, we can conclude that PlainID would be a better solution to use based on the number of features and functionalities, the complexity of implementation and scaling and the criteria for a Zero Trust architecture.

-Now let’s compare OPA+OPAL and Cerbos for the open-source solutions.
+Now, let’s compare OPA+OPAL and Cerbos for the open-source solutions.
 The comparison is made through Table 7:

 Table 7 : OPA+OPAL and Cerbos Benchmark